What is greenwashing?

 Greenwashing has numerous effects on consumers, companies, green industries and the planet itself.

-For companies engaged in greenwashing, consumers will likely choose other organizations that are more ethical.
+For companies engaged in greenwashing, consumers will choose other organizations that are more ethical.
 Greenwashing can degrade customer satisfaction, erode brand loyalty and potentially affect repeat purchases.
 Consumers will put their money in products and services that are not attempting to deceive them with greenwashing.
 Companies also run the risk of fines from government and regulatory agencies around the world.

 For green industries, the risk of greenwashing is a lack of trust from consumers.
-If there is a lot of greenwashing, then consumers will simply not trust green claims from anyone -- including legitimately green industries -- as they will not know whom to trust.
+If there is a lot of greenwashing, then consumers will simply not trust green claims from anyone -- including legitimately green industries -- as they will not know who to trust.

 How to avoid or prevent greenwashing